zeroquinc/trakt_ratings/README.md

 `trakt_username` = Your Trakt Username

-`ratings_time` = The times you want it fetch the Trakt API for ratings in minutes

 `client_id` = Trakt client ID

 `api_key` = TMDB API Key for posters in the thumbnail